Keyboard Tester

 1. Focus the page.
 Click anywhere on the page so it receives keyboard input, then start pressing keys.

 2. Press every key.
 Work across the whole keyboard.
-Each key turns green while held and stays marked as tested after release.
+Each key turns green while held and stays marked as tested after you release it.

 3. Check for problems.
-A key that never lights up is dead, one that stays green is stuck, and keys that drop out during chords reveal ghosting.
+A key that never lights up is dead, one that stays green is stuck, and keys that drop out during a chord reveal ghosting.

 Why test this

-Keyboard faults tend to be intermittent and specific, which makes them maddening to pin down in normal typing: a key that misses one press in twenty, a switch that occasionally chatters, or a combination that silently drops a keystroke mid-game.
+Keyboard faults are usually intermittent and specific, which makes them maddening to pin down in normal typing.
+One key misses a press in twenty.
+A switch chatters and fires twice.
+A combination silently drops an input mid-game.
 Mapping every key to a live on-screen layout turns that vague suspicion into something you can see.
-Run it before buying a used keyboard, after cleaning or a spill, when a game keeps ignoring a movement key, or to confirm a new board registers everything before the return window closes.
-The test also exposes ghosting and rollover limits, which matter for gaming.
-Cheaper membrane boards can fail to report several simultaneous presses, so a crouch-jump-strafe combo loses an input at the worst moment.
-Seeing exactly which keys and which combinations fail tells you whether to clean a switch, claim a warranty, or rebind around a hardware limit.
+Run it before buying a used keyboard, after a cleaning or a spill, when a game keeps ignoring a movement key, or to confirm a new board registers everything before the return window closes.
+The test also exposes ghosting and rollover limits, which matter most for gaming.
+Cheaper membrane boards often can't report several simultaneous presses, so a crouch-jump-strafe combo loses an input at the worst moment.
+Once you see which keys and combinations fail, you know whether to clean a switch, claim the warranty, or rebind around a hardware limit.

 What the results mean

-Each key on the diagram lights green the moment you press it and stays marked as tested after you let go, so a clean board fills in completely as you work across it.
-A key that never lights when you press it is dead (it is not reaching the browser at all), while a key that stays green after release is stuck on.
-To test rollover and ghosting, hold several keys at once and watch the diagram: if a key you are pressing fails to light while others are held, that combination is ghosting, a limit of the keyboard's matrix rather than a broken switch.
+Each key lights green the instant you press it and stays marked after you let go.
+A healthy board fills in completely as you work across it.
+A key that never lights when pressed is dead.
+It's not reaching the browser at all.
+One that stays green after you release it is stuck on.
+To check rollover and ghosting, hold several keys at once and watch the diagram.
+If a key you're holding drops off while the others stay lit, that's ghosting, a limit of the keyboard's matrix rather than a broken switch.
 Matching is by physical position, so on a non-US layout the highlighted key may not match the printed legend even though the position is right.
-A few keys (typically F5, F11, and F12) are reserved by the browser and may never register.
-That is a browser restriction, not a fault in your keyboard.
+F5, F11, and F12 are reserved by the browser and won't register.
+That's a browser restriction, not a keyboard fault.

 FAQ